chuang76/website-hugo/content/posts/lazy_binding.md

 ## Experiment

+The experiment is on an x86 Linux platform.
 Let's start with a simple example called p1.c.

 ```c
 #include <stdio.h>